BEVITAL AS

 Learn more about metabolomics and when to integrate with other omics

 Metabolomics is the systematic study of small-molecule metabolites (typically <1.5 kDa) and provides the most immediate and sensitive readout of cellular physiology.
-Metabolomics has been called “supra-omic” because it sits closest to phenotype and integrates information from all upstream layers, and the environment.
+Metabolomics has been called “supra-omicbecause it provides a real-time, functional snapshot of a cell’s physiological state, reflecting perturbations that occur downstream of genomics, transcriptomics, and proteomics.
 While genomics describes what could happen and proteomics describes what machinery is available, metabolomics provides a real-time snapshot of physiological and pathological states, describing what is happening right now in the biochemical network.
 Discordance between mRNA, protein, and metabolite levels is common due to translational control, enzyme kinetics, allosteric regulation, and substrate availability—factors that only metabolomics captures directly.
 In addition, metabolites are active regulators and not passive readouts, regulating genes, transcripts, and proteins by acting as signals and cofactors that influence transcription, RNA behavior, enzyme activity, post-translational modification, and protein stability.
+The upper figure shows an artistic visualization of the major omics layers, feedback loops and phenotype, annotated with the estimated number of molecular features for each omics.
+The Human Phenotype Ontology currently lists 18,000 phenotypic abnormalities.

-Table 1 below provides a simple overview of the major omics layers, focusing on their biological functions and temporal resolution:
+Table 1 provides a simple overview of the major omics layers, focusing on their biological functions and temporal resolution:

 Omics LayerDefinition & FunctionTime Scale of ChangeTurnover RateInformation Level